 Gilchrist Blue Springs State Park is a hotspot for families.
 Its pristine springs draw people from all over the country, and with a recently opened campground, it’s an easy spot to visit for RVers.

 Gilchrist Blue Springs State Park is located in North Central Florida.
 It sits in between Lake City and Gainesville.
-Gainesville is the closest city, it’s about 20 miles away, which is a popular college town in the state.
+Gainesville is the closest city, about 20 miles away, and is a popular college town in the state.

 If you come to Gilchrist Blue Springs State Park, you’re coming for the calm, clear waters of a natural-fed spring.
 You can swim and snorkel in the springs or rent a canoe or kayak.
 No matter how you explore the water, you won’t be disappointed.